 Bio

-Vera has over 15 years of experience as an international educator.
-She has been teaching in Sweden since 2016.
-She holds a Master’s degree in English Literature and Linguistics, a Bachelor’s degree in Teaching English as a Foreign Language and a postgraduate degree in Teaching Students with Special Educational Needs.
+She holds a Master’s degree in English Literature and Linguistics, a Bachelor’s degree in Teaching English as a Foreign Language, and she is a certified Solution-focused BRIEF coach.
 She speaks four languages and has worked with dozens of international families over her career.
-She is an English as an Additional Language specialist teacher and has extensive knowledge about language learning, maintaining the home language, education as well as special educational needs.
-Read more about her here.